abel-bernabeu/autoencoder/colorization/README.md

 This task consists in the development of a vanilla AutoEncoder with a basic architecture of 3 downsampling steps, 1 linear fc layer and 3 upsamplig steps.

-Tha task has been developed for a better understanding of AutoEncoders, architectures, filters learned, outputs etc...
+The task has been developed for a better understanding of AutoEncoders, architectures, filters learned, outputs etc...

 The jupyter notebook used for this task can be found here:
 [[Vanilla AutoEncoder]](https://github.com/abel-bernabeu/autoencoder/blob/master/colorization/Convolutional_Autoencoder_complete.ipynb)